LeWestopher/cakephp-monga/README.md

 - [ ] SSL Support via the stream context on the third argument of the MongoClient constructor
 - [ ] Query logging via the stream context on the third argument of the MongoClient constructor
 - [ ] A CollectionRegistry class for retrieving Mongo collections with connection params already passed in.
+- [ ] Custom behavior support on the Collection level class
+- [ ] Events integration on the Collection level class

 ### Support